Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 Professionals across education, health and care must co-operate with local authorities during reviews.

 The Education, Health and Care Plan review at Year 9, and every review thereafter, should include a focus on preparing for adulthood.
-The review should consider outcomes around independent living, community participation including how to stay safe ( online and in the community), good health and preparing for employment.
 It can be helpful for reviews before Year 9 to have this focus too.

 10. Inter-relationship with Other Plans